City of Houston Strategic Procurement Division

 Request for Proposals are used to solicit equipment, goods, and services of a highly technical nature.
 RFPs are taken in accordance with State law provision under Vernon's Annotated Civil Statutes (V.A.C.S. § 252), a unit of the Texas Legislative Council's statutory revision program authorized by the Texas Local Government Code.
 Under this law, the City solicits requests for proposals for information processing equipment, software and hardware used in conjunction with information processing equipment, telecommunications, radio systems, microwave systems, electronic distributed control systems and technical services related to this equipment.
 RFPs are also reviewed for MWBE opportunities.

 Construction Projects involving improvement to City facilities amounting to $500,000 or less fall under this category.
 Sealed bids are taken in accordance with State law for various construction projects amounting to $500,000 or less.
 Bid Bonds are required on all construction projects.
 Projects exceeding $25,000 require bidders to submit a payment bond and those exceeding $100,000 require a payment and performance bond.
-The City Purchasing Director recommends award of contracts to City Council.
+The CPO recommends award of contracts to City Council.
 Certified MWBE's are encouraged to bid as prime contractors.

 Purchasing Card (PCard):